How to turn your medical career into a business.

-Medicine isn’t an easy business to break in to.
+The medical industry isn’t an easy business to break into.
 You’ve got the studying time, the on-the-job training, the harsh reality of working around sick people and the stream of refresher’s courses to keep your skills up to scratch.
 But once you’ve made it, mounds of profits can be yours for the taking.

 The allure of private practices for doctors and nurses alike makes far more sense, financially, when compared to the interminable rush of the NHS.
-A private practice will allow you to undertake medical care without the frustrating diktats and quotas from NHS bosses.
+Private practice will allow you to undertake medical care without the frustrating diktats and quotas from NHS bosses.

 The medical practitioner working in these firms can potentially make £100,000 a year, according to the Royal College of Surgeons of England.

 It is, however, an industry bursting with competition.
 With that in mind, what can you do to create a practice that will stand out from the crowd?

 What the NHS can’t offer

 As great as the NHS is, it doesn’t offer everyone every kind of wonder drug or aesthetic rejigging willy-nilly.

 That’s where the ideal private practice can find its niche – mounting a market providing the services the NHS won’t.

 For example, you could throw yourself into the work of the aesthetic clinic.
 On the simple end of the spectrum, many places offer Botox training that will add an invaluable arrow to your quiver, while more invasive plastic surgery techniques require a few years (at least) of training before you’re up to scratch.